A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Analysis and Results

 \section{Analysis and Results}

 In this section, we develop high-probability bounds for SAG and SAGA for smooth, strongly convex and non-convex objectives.
 Our proof has two key steps.
 In the first step (Section~\ref{subsec:Controlling Staleness}), we use Bernstein's inequality to bound a ``gradient-staleness'' effect that arises from sub-sampling.
 Informed by this bound, we construct a novel Lyapunov function and analyze its behavior in the second step (Section~\ref{subsec:Lyap}).
-To keep the paper self-contained, we recall the basic definitions and implications of smoothness and strong-convexity used in the main text.
-For proofs of the implications, we refer the reader to~\citet{bubeck2015convex}. \begin{definition}[Smoothness] A function $f:\R^d\to \R$ is $L$-smooth if for any $x,y\in\R^d$, the following holds: